AdobeDocs/experience-manager-cloud-service.en/help/assets/smart-tags.md

 **Number of examples**: For each tag, add at least 10 examples.
 However, Adobe recommends about 30 examples.
 A maximum of 50 examples per tag are supported.

-**Pervent false positives and conflicts**: Adobe recommended creating a single tag model for a single visual aspect.
+**Prevent false positives and conflicts**: Adobe recommends creating a single tag model for a single visual aspect.
 Structure the tag models in a way that avoids overlapping tags between the models.
 For example, do not use a common tags like `sneakers` in two different tag models names `shoes` and `footwear`.
 The training process overwrites one trained tag model with the other for a common keyword.

 **Examples**: Some more examples for guidance are: